Thank you for joining our speaker cohort!

 The Venues

 Sessions will take place in venues throughout downtown Gig Harbor as we explore and enjoy the historic downtown.
-Individual room assignments to come!
-Please let us know if you have any requirements or concerns about venues.
+Find your room assignment in the digital program here and learn more about the venues here.

 The Set-Up

-All rooms will be set up in classroom/theater-style seating.
-You’re welcome to rearrange the chairs, but please do ensure they’re back in classroom/theater seating when you wrap up your presentation.
-Speakers will have a podium, and we’ll have a table with chairs for panels or sessions with multiple speakers.
+As we use unique venues around downtown, each room’s specifications vary.
+Rooms are generally set up in classroom/theater-style seating.
+You’re welcome to rearrange the chairs, but please do ensure they’re back in their original layout when you wrap up your presentation.
+In many venues, there is a podium (or similar), and we’ll have a table with chairs for panels or sessions with multiple speakers.

 The Equipment